aws-samples/serverless-patterns/sfn-inside-sfn-cdk-python/README.md

 ### Testing

-This is the input we will send to our Step Function:
+This is the input we want send to our Step Function:

 ```json
 {